Sinister War: Plot

-Part 3

-Badly wounded, Peter is relieved to find the Black Cat, Wolverine, and Human Torch have arrived to help, unaware they are Mysterio, Lizard, and Electro in illusion disguises created by the former.
-Lizard springs their trap too early by attacking Peter, much to Mysterio's annoyance.
+Prisoners of Kindred, Carlie Cooper tries to give Harry Lyman a motivational speech, reminding him of his family.
+Harry tells her this is not the first time he has failed them and that no matter how happy he is, how hard he tries to put things right, something is always there to remind him that none of it is real and that none of it will ever last.
+After more coaxing from Carlie, Harry suddenly notices that the door to their cell is open and suggests there is a way to escape.

+Foreigner's group, the Superior Foes, and the Sinister Syndicate find themselves before Kindred.
+When Taskmaster tries to attack, Kindred causes Taskmaster pain and reveals that he placed centipedes in their heads while they were sleeping.
+He challenges the villains to kill Spider-Man in order to punish him for his sins as if their "afterlife" depends on it.

 Peter fends off the Sinister Six until Doctor Octopus snares him with his tentacles.
 Peter attempts to appeal to Doctor Octopus' better nature, telling him he is not like this anymore.
 Doctor Octopus briefly hesitates, but mounting pressure from the rest of the Sinister Six compels him to act though this buys Peter enough time to break free.
 The Savage Six then attack the Sinister Six, giving Peter time to escape.
-Boomerang also has a change of heart and helps Peter escape as all of the assembled six-member teams brawl for the right to claim Spider-Man's life.
-Kindred revives the Sin-Eater, who is still angered at Kindred for forsaking him, once more.
-From Sin-Eater's reanimated corpse springs forth demonic centipedes that seek out and take possession of Grey Gargoyle, Living Laser, Whirlwind, Juggernaut, and Morlun.
-Led by Sin-Eater, the "Sinful Six" corner Peter in an alleyway and are ready to finish him off.
-As the various Sinister factions compete with each other to target Spider-Man, Kindred states that they are the players as he plans to invite Spider-Man to witness the end.
+Boomerang also has a change of heart and helps Peter escape as all of the assembled teams brawl for the right to claim Spider-Man's life.
+Kindred revives Sin-Eater, who is still angered at Kindred for forsaking him.

-Amazing Spider-Man #72

-Earlier in the day while Peter fends off the attack from the Sinister Six, Kindred continues to taunt Mary Jane in his lair.
-Through a series of flashbacks dating back to his childhood, it is revealed that Harry Osborn's entire life of misery, addiction, despair, and even death were defined by a deal his father struck with Mephisto to make his life much more prosperous at the cost of his own son's soul, inevitably also tying Norman's descent into insanity and criminal career to the demonic overlord.
+Through a series of flashbacks, it is revealed that Harry Osborn's entire life had been defined by a deal his father struck with Mephisto.
 Over in Europe, Norman discovers a hidden lab housing two cloning pods and an A.I. taking the form of his son.
 The A.I. explains that being a survivor, he uploaded his brain waves into this machine just so he could taunt his father from the grave.
-(Note: As depicted in Spider-Man: Legacy of Evil #1.
-Marvel Comics.)
-Meanwhile, Harry Lyman and Carlie discover that Carlie's morgue is housed within Kindred's lair and Harry discovers his own body.
-Kindred admits to Mary Jane he has not been entirely honest with her and is not "exactly" who she believes him to be.
+(Note: As depicted in Spider-Man: Legacy of Evil #1) Meanwhile, Harry Lyman and Carlie discover that Carlie's morgue is housed within Kindred's lair and Harry discovers his own body.
+Kindred admits to Mary Jane he has not been entirely honest with her and is not who she believes him to be.
 It is time she learned the truth, no matter the cost, and unmasks to reveal a face that shocks Mary Jane.